wedding-planner-app/wedding-planner/README.md

 - Node and Express server.
 - Handlebars.js as the template engine or React.js.
 - MySQL database with a Sequelize ORM.
-- AJAX POST-request and AJAX GET-request for retrieving and adding new data
+- AJAX POST-request and AJAX GET-request for retrieving and adding new data.
 - Deploy web app using Heroku (with data).
-- NPM passport package to manage the access to the plataform based on _admin_, _user_ and the _wedding planner_.
+- NPM passport package to manage the access to the plataform based on _admin_, _user_ and _wedding planner_.

 ---